boyhagemann/Waveform/README.md

 ## How to use

-The most basic way to generate a waveform is like this:
+The most basic way to generate a waveform is like this.
+It has a default width of 500 pixels and a height of 200 pixels.
 ```
 <?php